 - There are times I’m excited that I live in the Suburbs – September is one of those times when Hot Air Balloons float across the autumn skies of Plano.
 Plano hosts the biggest, brightest, finest Balloon festivals and its been a tradition to go see them!

-Our dog loves all the off leash Dog Park in Plano at Jack Carter Dog Park
+Our dog loves all the off-leash Dog Park in Plano at Jack Carter Dog Park

 So while I’m excited that Plano was featured as the Happiest Place in the US, I’m not surprised….
-Plano is a vibrant, safe and thriving city with friendly neighborhoods, quaint and historic areas, some lively urban centers and lots of economy, educational and recreational opportunities.
+Plano is a vibrant, safe and thriving city with friendly neighborhoods, quaint and historic areas, some lively urban centers and lots of economic, educational and recreational opportunities.
 I’m happy to call it home and Love Living in Plano!